Plasmodiophora brassicae: Habitat and distribution

 It was first discovered in Europe in the 13th century and has since traveled across the globe.
 It has been reported in over sixty countries. including countries such as China, United States, and most other major countries.
 It survives in the soil around its target host while also being found in particular waterways, which most likely came from runoff of fields and soil that has already been infected with club root.

 Affected crops

-As P. brassicae can infect more than just crops such as ornamental flowers and other ornamentals and even some weeds, the focus will be on crops as that has the most detrimental effect to humans and other species.
-It has been found to infect many crops that we use as a main food source.
-Crops like cabbage, brussels sprouts, turnips, broccoli, mustard, and radishes.
+P. brassicae can, as well as crops, also infect ornamental flowers and weeds, though the primary focus of investigation of the organism has been on its effects on crops that have had the most detrimental effect to humans and other species.
+It has been found to infect most consequentially many crops that we use as a main food source, including cabbage, brussels sprouts, turnips, broccoli, mustard, and radishes, but the pathogen has the ability to disturb almost all cruciferous species.

 Symptoms

 Symptoms of P. brassicae are the swelling of the roots which cause "clubs".
 These clubs can be found on primary roots, secondary roots, tap roots, and even the area of the stalk just under ground level.
 Larger clubs are formed on larger roots especially just under the surface of the soil.